gymbarr/AskIt/README.md

 ## Sending emails

 The application maintain notifications by email sending for some scenarios:
-- User subscribed to the category.
-When other users create questions in this category subscriber receive notifications;
+- Some user subscribed to the category.
+When other users create questions in this category the subscriber receive notifications;
-- The user got reply to the subject (question, answer, comment).
+- Some user got reply to his subject (question, answer, comment).
 The repliable user will receive a notification.

 To turn on notifications by emails you need first to configure SMTP settings as shown in the Action Mailer section.